 They’re moist, easy to make and even easier to freeze for later.
 (A quick reheat in the microwave would have these muffins on your table in no time.)

-Here are some of my other tips for making these gluten free blueberry oatmeal muffins:
+Tips for making these gluten free blueberry oatmeal muffins:

 Let the oats sit overnight with the milk